-- Printed name and address, last four digits of the SSN, and signature148 - "No action undertaken to fulfill any requirement [...] to register or vote [is] valid or complete when the action is based on the exercise of a power of attorney."
-149 - "No ballot [can] be sent to, or in care of, any other person."
-150 - Which party's primary ballot the voter would like to receive for any relevant primary election.
-If neither party is checked, primary ballots will not be sent. - Assistant's Statement (only if required) - Assistant's full name, residence address and signature;151 - Voter unable to sign, if applicable.152 - Change of Address - Look up the voter in VERIS. - Enter change of address in VERIS if Vote by Mail Application is received before the books close. - Do not enter a change of address in VERIS if the books have closed. - Note: Moving conditions may apply. - Compare the information on the application with the data recorded in VERIS. - If the information matches, move to "Absentee History" in VERIS and check for any Vote by Mail Application already on file. - If there is no Vote by Mail Application on file, enter the absentee data and process the application. - Refer to VERIS Step-by-Steps for detailed processing instructions. - o Complete the "Office Use Only" block in the top right corner of the form. - The voter is now ready for a ballot to be mailed. - Follow instructions for mailing ballots.
+- "No action undertaken to fulfill any requirement [...] to register or vote [is] valid or complete when the action is based on the exercise of a power of attorney." - "No ballot [can] be sent to, or in care of, any other person."
+149 - Which party's primary ballot the voter would like to receive for any relevant primary election.
+If neither party is checked, primary ballots will not be sent. - Assistant's Statement (only if required) - Assistant's full name, residence address and signature;150 - Voter unable to sign, if applicable.151 - Change of Address - o Look up the voter in VERIS. - Enter change of address in VERIS if Vote by Mail Application is received before the books close. - Do not enter a change of address in VERIS if the books have closed. - Note: Moving conditions may apply. - Compare the information on the application with the data recorded in VERIS. - If the information matches, move to "Absentee History" in VERIS and check for any Vote by Mail Application already on file. - If there is no Vote by Mail Application on file, enter the absentee data and process the application. - Refer to VERIS Step-by-Steps for detailed processing instructions. - o Complete the "Office Use Only" block in the top right corner of the form. - o The voter is now ready for a ballot to be mailed. - Follow instructions for mailing ballots.